simonkarman/karmannet/README.md

 - **B11 Party Game** - A game that uses the karman multiplayer library.
 [B11 Party Game](https://www.simonkarman.nl/projects/b11-party) is a multiplayer game based on Mario Party with minigames themed around the 11th board of study association Sticky.
 It uses `version 0.1.0` of this libary and was used to prove the usefullness, stability, and speed of development of this library.

 - **Elemental Arena** - A game that uses the karman multiplayer.
 [Elemental Areana](https://github.com/simonkarman/elemental-arena) is a multiplayer game under development by Simon Karman and Rik Dolfing, this game is what initiated the development of the Karman Multiplayer library.
+It makes uses of the Oracle and Replicator pattern.